 1075 Brockway Ave., Bay View, 49770 • P.O.
 Box 1362

 Karl has been coming to Bay View since 1963.
 He has been an active participant in the Boys & Girls Club program growing up and a member of the Marketing committee.
 His family has participated in the Bay View experience for over four generations.
-He has been a marketing professional in the food processing industry for 29 years, at Cargill Meat Solutions, KraftHeinz Foods, John Morrel, and American Seafoods, in product & brand marketing management and Director of Marketing roles.
-Currently, at AdvancePierre Foods, Inc. in the Senior Marketing Manager role for commercial segment business team.
-AdvancePierre Foods, Inc., (Stock Symbol APFH), a $1.6 billion in sales, value added protein company with over 3,500 employees.
+He has been a marketing professional in the food processing industry for 30 years, at Cargill Meat Solutions, KraftHeinz Foods, John Morrel, and American Seafoods, in product & brand marketing management and Director of Marketing roles.
+Currently, at Dawn Foods, Inc., a bakery ingredients company founded in 1920, is the Senior Channel Marketing Manager for the Foodservice Channel role for North America.
 He is on the Wisconsin Alumni Board of Directors for the Cincinnati chapter and member of Bay View Campus Club.
 Karl is married to Michelle Hansen, who is active in the Woman’s Council and Archives.
 They have two daughters who have grown up in the Bay View program.
 His family has had the opportunity to enjoy and grow with Bay View through its programs and people.
 Karl is a member of the Hyde Park Community United Methodist Church in Cincinnati.
 Karl earned a Bachelor’s of Business Administration - BBA in Marketing from the University of Wisconsin – Madison and a Masters of Business Administration - MBA from Western Michigan University in Marketing & Finance.